 There is no reason to run.
 Many people accused of violations of their community supervision are entitled to, and have, bail set.
 Many probationers are able to resolve their violations through modifications of their terms and conditions, which although they may impose additional burdens, are preferable to revocation and incarceration.

-If you find that you have been arrested for a probation violation, contact a Houston criminal defense lawyer immediately to protect your freedom.
-My name is Tate Williams from Law Office of Q. Tate Williams PC and as a skilled criminal defense attorney, I am ready to vigorously fight for your rights.
+Need an attorney for a probation violation in Houston?
+If you find that you have been arrested for a probation violation, contact a criminal defense lawyer immediately to protect your freedom.
+My name is Tate Williams from the Law Offices of Q. Tate Williams, P.C. and as a skilled criminal defense attorney; I am ready to vigorously fight for your rights.

 Violating probation can lead to serious consequences, the most serious one that of being made to now serve the jail or prison sentence you would have initially been given if you had not received probation.
 It is important to avoid that if at all possible.
 My firm will work diligently with the court and judge to explain any violation of probation and pursue a re-instatement of the original terms provided you rectify the violation or mitigate the consequences of any punishment received.